1. Introduction

 Picture of an inflatable

+xii.
 Many hospitality venues have extended their space to make the most of outdoor areas.
 We will urge pubs, restaurants, and cafés to ensure outdoor electrical equipment such as lights and heaters are specifically designed for outdoor use, installed by a competent person, and checked regularly for damage or water ingress.
 If we identify problems, we will take action to ensure the electrical fittings are made safe.
-(National Priority No.6)
+(National Priority No.6).

 Resources